magnusbaeck/logstash-filter-verifier/README.md

 run `diff -u` to compare the pretty-printed JSON representation of the expected and actual events.

+The actual event emitted by Logstash will contain a `@version` field, but since that field isn't interesting it's ignored by default when reading the actual event.
+Hence we don't need to include it in the expected event either.
+Additional fields can be ignored with the `ignore` array property in the test case file (see details below).

 ### JSON messages

 I always prefer to configure application to emit JSON objects